CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

-\paragraph{\textbf{DG1: Offering Hierarchical Prompt Structure}} The lack of structured prompts hinders programmers from externalizing the mental models for solving programming tasks (\textbf{C1}).
-The system should support prompt decomposition (\textbf{S1}) with a hierarchical representation of the prompt structure that reflects the task structure programmers possess in mind (\textbf{S2}).
+The lack of structured prompts hinders programmers from forming and externalizing the intentions for solving programming tasks (\textbf{C1}).
+The system should support prompt decomposition (\textbf{S1}) with a hierarchical representation of the prompt structure that externalizes the task structure programmers possess in mind (\textbf{S2}).
 Previous research adopted prompt decomposition by pre-defining the permitted abstraction levels \cite{wu2022ai, ritschel2022can, huang2023anpl, beurer2023prompting}, which may not necessarily reflect programmers' own intuition of how they would have decomposed the task \cite{xie2017influential, carroll1988mental}.
-Based on our formative study, participants have a much more free-form prompt structure depending on the nature and complexity of the task.
-Hence, the system should allow participants to define the levels of abstraction reflecting their own mental models.
+Participants adopt a more flexible prompt structure that varies based on the task's nature and complexity.
+Hence, the system should enable participants to define abstraction levels for externalizing their intentions.

-\paragraph{\textbf{DG2: Direct Manipulation of Prompt Blocks for Code Modification}} Programmers often experience control loss when verifying and modifying large amounts of generated code (\textbf{C2}).
-This issue highlights the need to provide programmers with flexible control over the prompt authoring process at different levels of granularity.
-Such support should include the ability to easily identify, locate, and select the range of modifications (\textbf{S6}), insert new prompts (\textbf{S4}), and reorganize the structure of prompts (\textbf{S5}).
-The system must facilitate modifications at different levels of abstractions (e.g., high-level tasks or individual prompts) that allow programmers to make the necessary changes without inadvertently modifying unrelated code segments.
-In addition, the system should generate results incrementally (\textbf{S3}) rather than generating entire code simultaneously and overwhelming the programmer.
+\paragraph{\textbf{DG2: Direct Manipulation of Prompt for Code Modification}} Programmers often experience control loss when evaluating and modifying large amounts of generated code (\textbf{C2}).
+This issue highlights the need to provide programmers with control over the prompt authoring process.
+Such support should include the ability to easily identify, and select the range of modifications (\textbf{S6}), insert new prompts (\textbf{S4}), and reorganize the structure of prompts (\textbf{S5}).
+The system must facilitate modifications at different levels of abstraction that allow programmers to make the necessary changes without inadvertently modifying unrelated code segments.
+The system should also generate results incrementally (\textbf{S3}) instead of generating entire code simultaneously and overwhelming the programmer.